-We arrive at the Port of Bluff early in the morning.
-After breakfast, customs formalities and a last minute opportunity to bid farewell to your expedition team, you disembark and board our complimentary coach transfer to a central city drop off or Invercargill Airport.
+We arrive at the Port of Lyttelton early in the morning.
+After breakfast, customs formalities and a last minute opportunity to bid farewell to your expedition team, you disembark and board our complimentary coach transfer to a central city drop off or Christchurch Airport.

 No landings are permitted at The

 Two lower berths, writing desk, wardrobe, and drawers.
 Private washbasin.
 Shared shower and toilet facilities nearby with other Main Deck cabins.
 These cabins have a porthole.

 One bunk (one upper and one lower berth), writing desk, wardrobe, and drawers.
 Private bathroom with shower, toilet and washbasin.
 These cabins have windows.

 Two lower berths, writing desk, wardrobe, and drawers.
 Private bathroom with shower, toilet and washbasin.
 These cabins have windows.